-Goodachari is a brilliant film on technical front.
-Given the small budget, the team has come up with great visuals and phenomenal background score.
+Goodachari is a brilliant film on the technical front.
+Given the small budget, the team has come up with great visuals and a phenomenal background score.
 The editing is slick and the production values are impressive.
 The screenplay is gripping throughout the film.
-The VFX work is not comparable to high budget films but is not awkward or out of place.
+The VFX work is not comparable to high-budget films but is not awkward or out of place.

 Goodachari is not a regular spy thriller.
 It is a decent effort and is a treat to watch for the audience of the thriller genre.
 There are some flaws.
 But at such a low budget, Goodachari is a commendable film.